 According to google guidelines, How title links in Google Search are created?

-- Content in <title> elements
+- Content within <title> elements.

-- Heading elements, such as <h1> elements
+- Heading elements, such as <h1> elements.

-- Other text contained in the page
+- Additional text is contained within the page.

-- Anchor text on the page
+- Anchor text is present on the page.

 Keep in mind that Google has to recrawl and reprocess the page to notice updates to these sources, which may take a few days to a few weeks.
 If you’ve made changes, you can request that Google recrawl your pages.